-The development of the natural gas market is headed by Angola LNG.
+The development of the natural gas market is headed by Angolan LNG.
 To the best of our knowledge and based on informal research, there is no official Government information about natural gas imports.
-It is expected that about 20% to 30% of the country's energy needs, consumed primarily by the industrial sector, are produced by the Angola LNG Project.
+It is estimated that about 90% of the natural gas used in the country is produced by the Angola LNG Project.